technomancy/leiningen/doc/FAQ.md

   should not AOT-compile your project if other projects may depend upon it.

+**Q:** I specified a dependency on version X but am getting version Y; what's up?
+**A:** One of your dependencies' dependencies has declared a dependency on a hard version range, which overrides your "soft" declaration.
+If you change yours to a hard version range, it will refuse to function due to conflicts, so it's best to find the dependency that's at fault via `lein deps :tree` and add an `:exclusions` clause to it.
+See `lein help sample` for how exclusions work.
+You may also want to report a bug with the dependency that uses hard version ranges as they cause all kinds of problems and exhibit unintuitive behaviour.

 **Q:** I'm behind an HTTP proxy; how can I fetch my dependencies?
 **A:** Set the `$http_proxy` environment variable in Leiningen 2.x.
   For Leiningen 1.x versions, see the instructions for